ixofoundation/docs/ixo/concepts/projects/README.md

-1. et up projects from templates, or or create your own.
+1. Set up projects from templates, or or create your own.
 2. Collect, process & store project data, under your control.
 3. Decide who has access to your project, using digital identity credentials.
 4. Employ service providers & verification oracles, with automated payments.